Read our advice and latest updates

-100% of our own brand fresh milk, cream, yogurt, block butter and cheddar cheese is made from British milk.
+100% of our own brand fresh milk, fresh cream, block butter and cheddar cheese is made from British milk.

 Animal welfare is a big concern for both you and us.
 That's why we carry out regular checks on top of Red Tractor standards.
 We insist that farmers give their cows access to grazing pastures, where possible and in season.

-Farmers benefit from being paid a guaranteed premium price for every litre they produce.
+Farmers benefit from being paid a fair price for every litre they produce.

 We work closely with our dairy supply chain to review pricing on a regular basis, using a ‘basket price’ method.
 This takes into account factors such as cost of production to offer a fair and representative view of the market.

 Richard and Grant Walker are two brothers from Dumfries who are Dairy farmers for Co-op.
 The two young farmers have a strong partnership which combines passion, determination, strategic thinking with a considered and progressive mind-set to always go one step further for their farming business and the wider community.
 The farm has over 500 Pedigree Holstein cows which are milked 3 times a day, and the brothers have great attention to detail and really focus on their cow’s comfort.

 Richard and Grant are real advocates for young people in agriculture and go great lengths to encourage the next generation to see farming as an exciting career.
 The pair actively encourage young people in the local area to work with them part-time in the school holidays or weekends.